jyates89/toggl-cmder/README.md

 ## Limitations

-You cannot, at this time, use this script to delete items.
+* You cannot, at this time, use this script to delete items.
+* This does not support Toggl Pro.
+* You cannot, at this time, update or modify items that are already existing.